 You may withdraw your consent at any time by contacting us at email@example.com, speaking to your advocate or caseworker or by phoning 0151 649 8700.
 If you do so, you may not be able to receive the help of some of our services.

 We do not share information on any of your personal details unless you have agreed for us to do that.
-We will always respect your wishes if you do not consent to us sharing information except where we believe you are at risk or where someone else may be at risk or if we are legally required to share the information, for example following a court order.
+We will always respect your wishes if you do not consent to us sharing information except where we believe you are at risk or where someone else may be at risk, if a subject access request is made or if we are legally required to share the information, for example following a court order.

 Sometimes sharing information with another organisation is part of the contract for the service.
 We will tell you whenever this applies.